Life

 A person in a suit stands in the center of a maze.

-There’s a big difference between learning a game and mastering it.
-While many people know how to play poker, few can say they’ve actually mastered the game.
+While many people know how to play poker, for example, few can say they’ve actually mastered the game.
+Still, while poker may be one of the hardest casino games to master, other non-gambling games have become renowned for the immense strategy, skill, and patience required to master them.
 The following games might have easy-to-understand instructions and rules, but you need time and dedication to understand what’s happening beneath the surface to beat your opponent and win.

 Go